devfake/vume/README.md

 ##### Sensitive data

 If you need to protect your sensitive configuration data, put a `config.ini` in your `config` folder.
+There is a `config.example.ini` in the folder.

 Example for a `config.ini`: